npogeant/amzn2019/README.md

 I also wrote an [article](https://www.medium.com) on medium explaning with details the analysis from the beginning and using stock market data to observe results.

-Some of the scripts I used are in the Script folder.
+Some of the scripts I used are in the Scripts folder.